YimMenu/YimMenu/src/lua/docs/tables/memory.md

   - `size` (integer): The number of bytes to allocate on the heap.

 - **Returns:**
-  - `pointer`: a pointer to the newly allocated memory.
+  - `pointer`: A pointer to the newly allocated memory.

 **Exemple Usage:**
 ```lua